-G.142 opt_reduce - simplify large MUXes and AND/OR gates
+6.4.143 opt_reduce - simplify large MUXes and AND/OR gates

 '''

 opt_reduce [options] [selection]

 This pass performs two interlinked optimizations:

 1. it consolidates trees of large AND gates or OR gates and eliminates

 duplicated inputs.

 2. it identifies duplicated inputs to MUXes and replaces them with a single

 input with the original control signals OR'ed together.

 -fine

 perform fine-grain optimizations

--f1177
+-full

 alias for -fine

 '''

-G.143 opt_share - merge mutually exclusive cells of the same type that share an input signal allowing the cell to be merged and the multiplexer to be moved from multiplexing its output to multiplexing the non-shared input signals.
+6.4.144 opt_share - merge mutually exclusive cells of the same type that share an input signal opt_share [selection] This pass identifies mutually exclusive cells of the same type that: (a) share an input signal, (b) drive the same \$mux, \$MUX, or \$pmux multiplexing cell, allowing the cell to be merged and the multiplexer to be moved from multiplexing its output to multiplexing the non-shared input signals.